a2mSystemes/ofxPluma/README.md

 ## TODO

-- better (and working :( ) makefile integration for external plugin compilation.
+- better (and working :(\ ) makefile integration for external plugin compilation.
-- setting up a manifest and an archive system for easier code integration.
+- setting up a manifest and an archive system for easier plugin integration in apps.
-- A lot of other stuffs
+- A lot of other stuffs......

 ## Credits and license